 On the volcanic world of Pralus, dissident droids fail in a covert mission to hijack weapons.
 The planet, alive with tremors and spewing geysers of ash, is home to gargantuan, reptilian and dragon-like creatures that stalk the skies.
 Meanwhile, Infiltrator’s spaceship is ambushed and damaged by a Vexari hired assassin --- which he blasts the vessel into space dust --- but is unable to travel to the rendezvous point near Draxis to seize the weapons on a spaceship departing the primitive planet.
 To replace him, his dissident android allies on Perennis Prime --- a space station hidden in orbit inside a cloud nebula that surrounds a cluster of blue stars --- transmit a message to the Arachtors, a renegade, warrior arachnid-like species with four spindly legs and glowing eyes.

-A space-curious, Mayorfant female embarks on her first away mission.
+Neruda, a space-curious, Mayorfant embarks on her first away mission.
 Unlike other members of her rare race, who keep to their serene, moonlit planet Sakros, she has always dreamed of the stars.
 She is a navigator, a pilot, and an explorer at heart.
 Aboard her sleek spacecraft, her only companion is a bipedal administrative droid which performs routine tasks and can interpret a myriad of alien languages.

 But fate has other plans.
 She pilots her spaceship past the planet Draxis, where it’s mistaken for the weapons transport the Arachtors are hunting.
 The Arachtors board her vessel, triggering a firefight.
 Their skeletal forms, encased in glistening exoskeletons, move with precision.
 Blasts of alien energy illuminate the ship’s dark corridors as the Mayorfant fights for her life.
 During the clash, one of the Arachtors sends a transmission reporting the mix-up and their encounter with a "SpaceWoman."
 Moments before fleeing in an escape pod, the Mayorfant initiates a self-destruct sequence, obliterating both the intruders’ ship and her own vessel.

-Ever so vengeful, Infiltrator has set his sights on this so-called SpaceWoman, a mysterious veiled figure with a black geometric star tattooed across her face from ear to ear, blaming her for the Arachtors’ failure.
+Ever so suspicious, Infiltrator has set his sights on this so-called SpaceWoman, a mysterious veiled figure with a black geometric star tattooed across her face from ear to ear, blaming her for the Arachtors’ failure.
 Shrouded in mystery, she is of average height with a white complexion, black fingernails, and wears black clothing including tall boots.
 While humanoid in the face, she has a thin neck.
 Around three hundred years ago an intergovernmental planetary alliance between the planets collapsed, and the Mayorfants gave up interstellar travel and cut off contact with other aliens in their galaxy.
 So, little is known of her homeworld Sakros nor the Mayorfant name of her race, other than that they resemble her in appearance; yet they differ in height and weight, all with black geometric shapes tattooed across their faces as well.

 SpaceWoman Light-years Apart c.
 5/19